I’ve been traveling for almost eight years now, which means, I’ve used a lot of different accommodation options along the way.

 But, you don’t need to be a blogger to need decent wifi.
 These days, almost everyone loves staying connected and sharing their travel experiences on social media while on the road.

 Once I find a hostel that ticks all the boxes, I go ahead and book it!
-I pick the room type I want, write my payment info, and pay the deposit – roughly 15%.
+I pick the room type I want, write my payment info, and pay the deposit – roughly 15% at HostelWorld.
 Normally, the rest is paid at the hostel during check-in.

-Hostelworld also offers free cancelation up to a certain date, so if plans change or you find a better, cheaper place, you can change/cancel it and won’t lose any money.
+Both Booking and Hostelworld also offer free cancelation up to a specific date, so if plans change or you find a better, cheaper place, you can change/cancel it and won’t lose any money.

-So, planning your next adventure?
-Go check out Hostelworld to find the best budget-friendly accommodation for your trip!
+So, whether you’re planning a road trip past Ontario, California, or a relaxing week in the Galapagos, I recommend checking out Booking.com and Hostelworld to find the best budget-friendly accommodation for your trip!

 Have you stayed in a hostel?
 How was your experience?